-If your kalanchoe comes wrapped in foil or in a decorative pot with no drain hole, remove the plant when you water it.
-You don’t want water building up in the foil or in a saucer because that will lead to rot.
+If your Kalanchoe comes wrapped in foil or in a decorative pot with no drain hole, remove the plant when you water it.
+You don’t want water building up in the foil or in a saucer because that will lead to root rot.

 Normal home temps are fine.
-The summer & winter temps really vary here in Tucson & my kalanchoes outside do okay.
-I also grew them outdoors when I lived in Santa Barbara where the temps were much less extreme & they seemed to be a bit happier.
+The summer and winter temps really vary here in Tucson and my Kalanchoe outside (in bright shade) does okay.
+I also grew them outdoors when I lived in Santa Barbara where the temps were much less extreme and they were much happier.

-As with any flowering plant, the hotter your home is the faster the flowers will open up & the bloom time won’t be quite as long.
+As with any flowering plant, the hotter your home is the faster the flowers will open up, and the shorter the period of bloom will be.

 These are the fully open flowers of my Calandiva Kalanchoe.
 They’re an appealing combo of yellow, apricot & orange.

-I don’t use any.
-I top dress my kalanchoes with worm castings & compost every spring; even the ones growing indoors.
-If you have a balanced organic houseplant fertilizer, you can apply that in spring & summer if you think your plant needs it.
+I don’t use any on this plant.
+I top dress my Kalanchoes with worm castings and compost every spring; even the ones growing indoors.
+If you have a balanced organic houseplant fertilizer, you can apply that in spring and summer if you think your plant needs it.

-When I repot my kalanchoes, I use 1/2 succulent & cactus mix & 1/2 potting soil.
-All succulent & cactus mix would be fine with some compost mixed in.
-All potting soil works but it’s trickier to keep on the dry side.
+When I repot my Kalanchoes, I use 1/2 succulent & cactus mix and 1/2 potting soil.
+All succulent & cactus mix would be fine with a bit compost mixed in.
+You can use all potting soil works but it’s trickier to keep on the dry side.

-I also mix in a handful or so of organic compost & sprinkle the top with a layer of worm compost when I plant.
+I also mix in a handful or so of organic compost and sprinkle the top with a layer of worm compost when I plant.

-White, red & pink kalanchoes waiting for a home.
-These would be good to use for a party or some other event, but the blooms won’t last quite as long if you buy them fully open.
+White, red & pink Kalanchoes waiting for a home.
+These would be good to use for a party or some other event.
+The bloom period won’t last as long if you buy them fully open.

 Safe for Pets

 My kitties don’t bother any of my plants so it’s not a big concern for me.
-According to the ASPCA website, kalanchoes are toxic to both dogs and cats.
+According to the ASPCA website, Kalanchoes are toxic to both dogs and cats.
 You can check their website for more info on this subject and see in what way the plant is toxic.

 Division can be done if you easily find a way to separate the plant into 2 or 3 separate ones.
 Some have multiple plants in 1 pot so they won’t be hard at all to divide.

-I’ve taken stem cuttings, about 4-5″ long with the bottom leaves few leaves removed, & then healed them off (dry over at the ends) for a week or so.
-I planted them in succulent & cactus mix & they’ve rooted in about 3 weeks.
+I’ve taken stem cuttings, about 4-5″ long with the bottom leaves few leaves removed, and then healed them off (dry over at the ends) for a week or so.
+I planted them in succulent & cactus mix and they’ve rooted in about 3 weeks.
 Be sure not to mist the foliage while they’re rooting.

 Both these methods are best done in spring or summer.
-Avoid propagating a plant while flowering.
+Avoid propagating a plant while it’s flowering.